(Read this in my publication In Retrospect – Issue 2)

 The astronauts are forced to live in constant darkness and when the small amount of sunlight doesn’t reach the depths of the craters, they must cope with infrequent flashes from a camera to light up their surroundings.
 And that’s when the scariest parts of the film happen, with this strobe-like effect worsening the minute heart attack you feel like you’re having.

-Not everybody wants to go to the cinema to be sat tense for a few hours rather than be entertained.
+Not everybody wants to go to the cinema to be sat there feeling tense for a few hours rather than be entertained.
 However, I would still recommend this to watch.